Merck Manual

 Symptoms of Colorectal Cancer

 Colorectal cancer grows slowly and does not cause symptoms for a long time.
-Symptoms depend on the type, location, and extent of the cancer.
+Symptoms depend on the type, location, and extent of the cancer and on complications.

 Fatigue and weakness resulting from occult bleeding (bleeding not visible to the naked eye) may be the person’s only symptoms.